xraypy/xraylarch/doc/developers.rst

 =============================================

-Larch is very similar to Python but there are some very important difffernces, especially for someone familiar with Python.
+Larch is very similar to Python but there are some very important differences, especially for someone familiar with Python.
 These differences are not because we feel Python is somehow inadequate or imperfect, but because Larch is a domain-specific-language.
 It is really something of an implementation detail that Larch's syntax is so close to